 Are you looking at what to do in Cancun?
-With beautiful beaches, amazing ancient history, all-year-round sunshine and the best tacos you’ve ever had in your life, you’re certainly not short of things to do that’s for sure!
+With beautiful beaches, amazing ancient history, all-year-round sunshine and the best tacos you’ll ever have in your life, you’re certainly not short of things to do in Cancun.

-With its bright colours, cracking cuisine and some of the world’s best tourist attractions (put it this way, there aren’t many places where you can go scuba diving in an underwater cave filled with a thick smokey cloud and climb to the top of an ancient Maya pyramid), Mexico is easily one of my favourite countries in the world – and it’s got nothing to do with the fact that my sister-in-law is Mexican!
+With its bright colours, cracking cuisine and some of the world’s best tourist attractions, Mexico is easily one of my favourite countries in the world.
+And that’s got nothing to do with the fact that my sister-in-law is Mexican.